foxycoder/chef-shipyard/README.md

     vagrant up

-Once complete Jenkins should be running on on the following URL
+Once complete the shipyard server should be running on on the following URL

     http://33.33.33.10:8000/

 Login with the default credentials "admin/shipyard"

+Once we have a shipyard server we'll need an agent running

+    vagrant ssh
+    sudo shipyard-agent -url http://33.33.33.10:8000 -register
+    sudo shipyard-agent -url http://33.33.33.10:8000 -key XXXXXX &

+And this agent will need to be accepted in the shipyard UI

 # Attributes